flipacholas/Architecture-of-consoles/articles/master-system.Rmd.md

 ### Constructing the frame

+The VDP has the same *modus operandi* as Nintendo's [PPU](nes#constructing-the-frame); in other words, graphics are rendered on the spot and output as a [240p signal](nes#outputting-the-image).
+With the Master System, the VDP's frames have a resolution of **256 x 192 pixels**.
+When compared side-by-side with the NES, the frame is shorter than the PPU's, which explains the extra vertical margin (the unused scan-lines are filled with a backdrop colour).

-The VDP renders frames with a resolution of **up to 256x192 pixels**.
-Later revisions added support for 256x224 px and 256x240 px.
-However, to maintain compatibility with all models, developers adhered to the standard resolution.
-This chip has the same *modus operandi* as Nintendo's [PPU](nes#constructing-the-frame); in other words, graphics are rendered on the spot.
+To be fair, later revisions added support for the less-padded resolutions of 256 x 224 px and 256 x 240 px.
+However, to maintain compatibility with all models, developers adhered to the earlier resolution.
+It wouldn't be until the [Mega Drive/Genesis](mega-drive-genesis#graphics) arrived that 240 scan-lines became routinely used.

-Furthermore, the VDP has four different modes of operation.
+Moving on, the VDP has four different modes of operation.
 These alter the characteristics of the frame (colour depth and resolution):

 - **Mode 0 to III**: Inherited from the TMS9918 found on the SG-1000.
 They are included for backwards compatibility, although any SMS game can use them.
 - **Mode IV**: The native mode of the Master System, which enables access to all the state-of-the-art features of the VDP.
 For this analysis, we will focus on this mode!